Should I use a Screened Bottom Board?

 Bees are constantly cleaning their hives.
 While the use of the screen allows debris, mites and beetles to fall through the screen, it can collect on the board insert and the bees cannot get to it to clean.
 Therefore it is important to monitor the sticky board regularly when the insert is in place and keep it clean.

-Caution: If you are installing a package of bees in a hive with a screened bottom board you must consider Queens do not like light.
-Keep in mind a hive is dark.
+Caution: If you are installing a package of bees in a hive with a screened bottom board you must consider as we stated earlier that Queens do not like light.
 So it is critical that you make sure your screened bottom board has the sticky board or tray inserted when installing a new package.
 It is common for the queen to abscond after a few days if there is too much light in the hive.
 That is why we only use solid bottom boards for our NUCs.
 So, make sure the insert is in place until the queen has started to lay (typically 10-14 days after installation).
 Once you have brood you can remove the insert.

 As with any subject in beekeeping, ask more than one beekeeper and you will get multiple answers.
 And each answer can be right for them.
 We use both screened and solid bottom boards but we prefer the solid bottom board for most applications.